DeepskyLog/Articles/HowTos/testDeveloperVersionMac.md

 ## Setting up the test environment

-+ Download and install boot2docker: https://github.com/boot2docker/osx-installer/releases
++ Download and install Docker Toolbox: https://www.docker.com/toolbox/
-+ Start up boot2docker.
++ Start up Docker Quickstart Terminal.

 ## Making the mysql Data Volume container
 + Switch to the directory with the Docker source code: